 Kendra’s Law: Equal access to care regardless of Race

-Indpendent study shows Kendra's Law helps everyone equally.
+Independent study shows Kendra’s Law is Racially Neutral

 Because AOT does not discriminate based on race, Hispanics and African Americans are represented in AOT in proportion to their representation in the community at large.
-The legislature funded an independent studywhich concluded:
+The independent study concluded: